top of page

 • Review all documentation submitted with your application.

-• Familiarise yourself with the visa category requirements.
+• Familiarize yourself with the visa category requirements.

 • Be ready to discuss your reasons for immigration and future plans.

-• Be truthful and transparent about your background and circumstances. (who knows it better ).
-This is the best policy and will see you through
+• Be truthful and transparent about your background and circumstances.
+This is the best policy and will see you through.

 • Address any changes in your situation since submitting the application.

-• Try and be specific to what is being asked , do not give long stretchy answers
+• Try to be specific to what is being asked; do not give long, stretchy answers.

-• Understand cultural differences , especially if the interview involves communication in a language other than your first language.
-Hindi/Afrikaans/Mandarin etc
+• Understand cultural differences, especially if the interview involves communication in a language other than your first language (e.g., Hindi, Afrikaans, Mandarin).

 • Demonstrate respect for the local culture.

 • If a question is unclear, don't hesitate to seek clarification.
-Ask to repeat if needed OR if you still do not understand ask to clarify (maybe its the accent) or maybe you do not understand the question
+Ask to repeat if needed or if you still do not understand, ask to clarify (maybe it's the accent).

 • If additional documents or information are requested, respond promptly.